 Answer From Donald Hensrud, M.D.

-Cutting calories through dietary changes seems to promote weight loss more effectively than does exercise and physical activity.
+Cutting calories appears to promote weight loss more effectively than does increasing exercise.

-That's why cutting calories through dieting is generally more effective for weight loss.
+That's the reason cutting calories through dietary changes is generally more effective for weight loss.
 But doing both — cutting calories through diet and burning calories through exercise — can help give you the weight-loss edge.

-Exercise is also important because it can help you maintain your weight loss.
+Exercise can help you maintain your weight loss.
 Studies show that people who lose weight and keep it off over the long term get regular physical activity.

 Feb.
 20, 2020

 - Kenney WL, et al. Obesity, diabetes, and physical activity.
 In: Physiology of Sport and Exercise.
 7th ed.
 Human Kinetics; 2020.

 - Physical Activity Guidelines for Americans.
 2nd ed.
 U.S. Department of Health and Human Services. https://health.gov/paguidelines/second-edition.
 Accessed Sept.
 16, 2019.

 - Broskey NT, et al. The panacea of human aging: Calorie restriction versus exercise.
 Exercise Sport Science Reviews.
 2019; doi:10.1249/JES.0000000000000193.